Elixir-MapReduce/map_reduce/README.md

 ![CI](https://github.com/ihaveint/map_reduce/workflows/Elixir%20CI/badge.svg)

 # MapReduce
-The aim of this project is to implement a distributed, fault tolerance MapReduce framework using elixir language.
+The aim of this project is to implement a distributed, fault-tolerant MapReduce framework using elixir language.

 ## License